 - finished in the top-5% of the Kaggle competition leaderboard with silver medal

-- developing and supporting an R package for fair machine learning
+- developing and actively maintaining an R package for fair machine learning

 - the package offers calculation, visualization and comparison of algorithmic fairness metrics

-- the package is published on CRAN with more than 10k total downloads
+- the package is published on CRAN and has more than 16k total downloads